priyadarshi/Applozic-Chat-SDK-Documentation/README.md

 Step 7: Sample code for **contactDisplayName()** function :

-You  can write javascript function which return USER DISPLAY NAME on basis of USER ID
+You  can write javascript function which return USER DISPLAY NAME on basis of userId

 Sample :